This post contains an affiliate link.

 - May take a few days to get used to

 - Possibility of common side effects such as sore jaw or excessive drooling

 Total cost for the ZQuiet

-As previously mentioned, there is a 30 day trial which you pay only shipping and processing of $9.95.
+As previously mentioned, there is a 30-day trial which you pay $19.90 for the which includes shipping and processing.
 Once 35 days have passed, your credit card will be charged $79.95.
-The overall cost is approximately $90 which includes S&H charges.
-If not satisfied, the manufacturer will allow you to return the product within 30 days after receiving it and your card will not be charged.
+If you decided to keep it, the overall cost is approximately $99.85.
+If not satisfied, the manufacturer will allow you to return the product within 30 days after receiving it and your card will receive no further charges on your card.

 What do we recommend?

 With so many antisnoring devices available on the market, it comes down to functionality, unique features, safety, and cost.

 From my own findings, I was able to confirm several reports of the ZQuiet working on the first night and every night thereafter.
 Because there is no initial fitting process required I simply rinsed it off under hot tap water and put it to use immediately.
 This product did an excellent job of treating my loud snoring that often keeps my wife up at night.

 Most traditional boil and bite style oral appliances place your jaw in the forward fixed position, preventing you from speaking or drinking.
 The ZQuiet addresses this issue with their “living hinge” technology.
 The airflow posts prevent the device from completely closing which is an important feature often overlooked by those who have a tendency to breathe through their mouth while sleeping.

 Being made from a very soft rubber-like material makes it easy on the gums preventing irritation.
 Also, there are no sharp edges to poke at the inside of your mouth.
 It fits comfortably around your teeth and features a compact design that is amazingly effective.